-Counterfeiting, theft and criminal damage are continuous challenges faced by pharmaceutical companies around the globe.
-And with the stakes so high for companies, the importance of the packaging cannot be understated.
+Counterfeiting, theft and criminal damage are continuous challenges faced while pharmaceutical packaging by companies around the globe.
+With the stakes so high for companies, the importance of the packaging cannot be understated.

-A compromised pharmaceutical product carries many risks – most importantly for the patient who may take medicines that have been tampered with, or are in fact counterfeit, may pose a have very serious consequences for their health.
-Reputational damage and commercial issues for the manufacturer or supplier of the medicine that has been copied or tampered with are also important considerations too.
+A compromised pharmaceutical product carries many risks.
+Most importantly, for the patient who may take medicines which have been tampered with or are counterfeit – posing potential serious consequences for their health.
+Reputational damage and commercial issues for the manufacturer or supplier of the medicine that has been copied or tampered with are also important considerations to take into account.

 The World Health Organisation (WHO) has estimated that somewhere close to 10% of all medicines sold worldwide are counterfeit.
-This is supported by another startling statistic from the European Consumers’ Organisation report that indicates a 400% increase in the quantity of counterfeit medicines seized by officials at EU borders.
+This claim is supported by another startling statistic from the European Consumers’ Organisation report that indicates a 400% increase in the number of counterfeit medicines seized by officials at EU borders.

 Key issues for packaging in the sector are:

 - Preventing moisture, gas or light damage

 Folding Boxboard (FBB) is used extensively in pharmaceutical packaging; its robust high-strength grammage being robust enough to limit damage to packaging during the transportation of items.
 It also successfully prevents moisture, gas and light damage.

 As well as providing protection, packaging must also be tamper-evident.
 Having tamper-evident packaging ensures that a stockist, patient or medic can easily tell if the medicine has potentially been compromised.
 If you had received a damaged or opened box of prescription antibiotics, would you be comfortable consuming the contents?

 Tamper-evident packaging which is also known and referred to as (TEP) offers brands and businesses a variety of benefits, fundamentally security.